PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

 The more items you wish to override, the more tedious it becomes for you to enter them on the command line.

-You can use config with yaml file instead of command line options.
+You can rewrite the configuration with yaml file instead of command line options.
 For example, prepare :code:`user.yaml` as follows:

 .. code-block:: yaml